rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 * GPS – u-blox NEO-M8N – [$35 from Drotek](https://drotek.com/shop/en/u-blox/883-ublox-neo-m8-gps-module.html)
 * Digital Airspeed Sensor – [$65 on JDrones](http://store.jdrones.com/digital_airspeed_sensor_p/senair02kit.html)

-The I2C sonar (MB124X) is also supported, but PWM sonars are preferred (https://www.adafruit.com/product/982?gclid=CjwKCAiA47DTBRAUEiwA4luU2QSNTXTLpAU6YI31w_cgVRXgiTB6v326aibrkUAaLYFRMMUWjI5uSBoCm80QAvD_BwE).
+The I2C sonar (MB124X) is also supported, but PWM sonars are preferred (https://www.adafruit.com/product/982).

 ## Vibration Isolation

-It is really important to isolate your flight controller from vibrations from propellers and motors.
+It is really important to isolate your flight controller from vehicle vibrations, such as those caused by propellers and motors.
 We recommend using small amounts of [Kyosho Zeal](https://www.amazon.com/Kyosho-Z8006-Vibration-Absorption-Sheet/dp/B002U2GS2K/ref=sr_1_1?ie=UTF8&qid=1490068378&sr=8-1&keywords=kyosho+zeal) to mount a fiberglass plate holding the FC to the MAV.
 You may also want to try adding mass to the flight control board.
 We have accomplished this by gluing steel washers to the fiberglass mounting plate.

 ![Vibration Isloation](images/vibration_isolation.png)

-You may need to experiment with the amount of gel you use, how far apart the gel is spaced, and the amount of mass added to the flight control board.
+You may need to experiment with the amount of gel you use, how far apart the gel is spaced, and the amount of mass added to the FC mounting plate.
 The interaction of these factors is difficult to predict, therefore it takes a little bit of experimentation to get it right.

 ## Onboard Computer

-The only requirement for the onboard computer is that it runs Linux 16.04, ROS, has at least one USB port, and can be carried by the aircraft.
+The only requirement for the onboard computer is that it runs Linux ( Ubuntu LTS versions 16.04 or 18.04), ROS, has at least one USB port, and can be carried by the aircraft.
 We have had success with the following onboard computers, but by no means is this a comprehensive list, it is more by way of suggestion.

 * MSI CUBI – i7-5500U – [$350 on Amazon](https://www.amazon.com/MSI-Intel-Support-Barebones-Cubi-028BUS/dp/B011Q6BBMW/ref=sr_1_6?s=electronics&ie=UTF8&qid=1490068829&sr=1-6&keywords=i7+NUC)
 * GIGABYTE BRIX Gaming- i7-4710HQ/GTX 760 – [$850 on Amazon](https://www.amazon.com/dp/B00OJZVGFU/ref=cm_sw_su_dp)